-The vessels operate fishing in the north west Pacific Ocean after debarking the Kesennuma port.
-The area of fishing ranges from 140 degrees east to 180 degrees in longitude, and from 25 degrees to 43 degrees north in latitude.
+The vessels operate in the north west Pacific Ocean after debarking from the Kesennuma port.
+The fishing area ranges from 140 degrees east to 180 degrees in longitude, and from 25 degrees to 43 degrees north in latitude.
 Each fishing operation takes about a day.
-The detail of an operation is as follows: Setting the line in the water for five hours, dragging the line for hour hours, and landing the line for twelve hours.
-Cruise days is about 40 days on average before 2011.
-We limit the data to 2005 to 2010 because the data after 2011 is under abnormal conditions due to the Great Earthquake and tsunami that happened in March 2011 and subsequent reconstruction policy.
+The detail of an operation is as follows: Setting the line in the water for five hours, dragging the line for four hours, and landing the line for twelve hours.
+The number of cruise days was about 40 days on average before 2011.
+We limit the data to 2005 to 2010 due to the Great Earthquake and tsunami that happened in March 2011 and subsequent reconstruction policy.

-This fishery primarily targets swordfish and blue sharks.
+Harvesters in this fishery primarily target swordfish and blue sharks.
 Swordfish (Xiphias gladius) has a high unit ex-vessel price (800-1000JPY/kg) and is often consumed raw, as is the case with sashimi, so freshness matters (Ishimura and Baily 2013).
 Although the fin of blue shark (Prionace glauca) is a luxury good and all parts of body (meat, bone and skin) are processed in the local industry, the ex-vessel price is relatively inexpensive (about 200JPY/kg).
-In the data, the landing per cruise is 22.5 MT for blue shark and 15.8MT for swordfish.
+In the data, the average landing per cruise is 22.5 MT for blue shark and 15.8MT for swordfish.
 The aggregated value from swordfish catch is greater than blue shark on average (4.5 million JPY and 15.8 million JPY, respectively).
 Kesennuma area forms unique markets for swordfish and blue shark.
 There are many intermediary buyers of swordfish in Kesennuma since it has been traded historically.
-The share is 72% of fresh landing in Japan in 2014.
+72% of fresh landing of swordfish in Japan in 2014 was in Kesennuma.
 Kesennuma is also famous for shark processing, and there are processing factories in the area.
-The most valuable product is shark fin, but other body parts of sharks are also used to produce various goods. (e.g. skins for leather products, body meat for surimi and bones for medicine and cosmetics).
+The most valuable product is shark fin, but other body parts of sharks are also used to produce various goods. (e.g. skins for leather products, meat for surimi and bones for medicine and cosmetics).
 Due to these reasons, Kesennuma is a primary landing market for swordfish and blue shark.

-The data consists of three data sources: logbook data of vessels, cruise-level landing data collected at the port, and fuel price data.
-The logbook data and the cruise-level sales data of the offshore longline fleet in Kesennuma, Japan are supplied by Kesennuma Offshore Fishery Cooperative.
+The data consists of three data sources: vessel logbook data, cruise-level landing data collected at the port, and fuel price data.
+The logbook data and the cruise-level sales data of the offshore longline fleet in Kesennumaare supplied by Kesennuma Offshore Fishery Cooperative.

 The logbook data includes variables of catch (number and weight) by species, site of operation (longitude/latitude), and sea surface temperature.
 These variables are available on a daily and individual vessel basis from 2005 to 2010.
-We use the data of October to March only, because harvesters mainly target a single species, swordfish, in this season.
+We use the data from October to March only, because harvesters mainly target a single species, swordfish, in this season.

 The cruise-level landing data complement the logbook data by providing the accumulated number of calendar days spent at sea and variables for past trip prices.
-All the vessels in the fleet belong to Kesennuma port, and basically, they land only at this port6.
+All the vessels in the fleet belong to Kesennuma port, and basically, they land only at this port.8

 Fuel price data is published on the website of Japanese Ministry of Agriculture, Forestry and Fisheries.
 The monthly average price of type-A heavy fuel oil for agriculture is used in this study.
-Although the market price of fuel at Kesennuma port is not available, the average price in nation wide can be used as proxy because it captures the variation.
+Although the market price of fuel at Kesennuma port is not available, the nationwide average price can be used as proxy because it captures the variation.